Marcus98T/SHS-UFO-Edits/Sources/Old-Traditional/README.md

 # Old Traditional

-This category consists of Chinese characters as they appeared in the 1970s, particularly in Taiwan and Hong Kong.
+This category consists of Chinese characters as they appeared in the 1970s during the phototypesetting era, particularly in Taiwan and Hong Kong.

 They are called by several names including **traditional orthography**, **old forms**, **old character shape** (Simplified Chinese: 旧字形; Traditional Chinese: 舊字形), **inherited glyphs** (Simplified Chinese: 传承字形; Traditional Chinese: 傳承字形), **kyūjitai** (Japanese: 旧字体/舊字體) and so on.

 As everybody knows, the glyph shapes are derived from the Japanese and Korean versions of Source Han Sans and Serif, unlike the official Chinese versions which follow their respective handwritten government orthography (Chinese: 楷化, 新字形).

 Right now, they mostly contain glyphs that I'm 100% sure will never make it into the main Adobe fonts due to their glyph policy.
-As for restoring v1 JP glyphs, only a few of them which I did improve over the original v1 will be released.
-There are many more v1 JP glyphs for which I manually restored as they were, but will not be released for the time being, because that will depend on whether Adobe is willing to release the additional JP overlapping sources that did not make it to v1 and those that are removed in v2.
+As for restoring v1 JP glyphs, only a few of them which I did improve over the original v1 sources will be released.
+There are many more v1 JP glyphs for which I manually restored as they were to make them suitable for variable font usage, but they will not be released for the time being, because that will depend on whether Adobe is willing to release the additional JP overlapping sources that did not make it to v1 and those that are removed in v2.
 However, this ideal scenario is unlikely to happen for business and technical reasons, and Adobe is simply not obligated to release all their unreleased sources just for somebody's sake, so I might later continue my work on manually restoring the v1 JP glyphs, and releasing them.

 Regarding Inherited Glyphs, I believe it was created to standardise on the many different old forms throughout history.
 This will not be the main scope here as the plan is to recreate the forms seen in 1970s and 1980s newspapers and other media, which may not be deemed correct in the Inherited Glyphs standard.